Rembrandt Chamber Musicians

 Rembrandt is also invested in the future of chamber music, commissioning innovative new music by living composers and performing remarkable works by less-familiar composers.
 Performers from other artistic disciplines regularly join Rembrandt’s musicians in exciting collaborations, adding another dimension of discovery.

-Founded in the fall of 1990, Rembrandt Chamber Musicians features seven of the most highly accomplished musicians in the Chicago area, including principal members of the Lyric Opera of Chicago, Music of the Baroque, and Chicago Philharmonic.
+Founded in the fall of 1990, Rembrandt Chamber Musicians features six of the most highly accomplished musicians in the Chicago area, including principal members of the Lyric Opera of Chicago.
 The ensemble’s expansive repertoire, ranging from historically informed performances of baroque classics to contemporary works by local composers, has consistently garnered high praise and recognition.

 Deeply committed to fostering chamber music education and appreciation, Rembrandt founded its highly acclaimed Annual High School Chamber Music Competition in 1995, an event that continues to draw participants from the Music Institute of Chicago, Chicago Youth Symphony Orchestras, Midwest Young Artists, Merit School of Music, and a variety of public and private schools throughout the state.
 Winning ensembles receive cash prizes, coaching sessions from Rembrandt musicians, and performance opportunities and participate in educational outreach projects for Chicago-area schools that lack an established music program.